RossBoylan/mccli/doc/Notes.md

       - [ ] embed in transaction **START HERE**
     - [ ] implement the long running code that reads `csv`'s.
 Even apart from the database setup, the code is a work in progress.
       - [ ] embed in transaction
-    - [ ] create top-level flow that waits for iteration to complete an launches processing of all `SimDataSource`s
+    - [ ] create top-level flow that waits for iteration to complete and launches processing of all `SimDataSources`
-    - [ ] remember there may be a scenario, with multiple ones per run
+    - [ ] remember there may be a scenario, with multiple scenarios per run
     - [ ] `Jest` scans directories I tell it to ignore and takes > 1 minute
       - [ ] See my [question](https://stackoverflow.com/questions/77951697/how-to-stop-jest-from-scanning-directories) asked 2/6/24
       - [ ] Temporary solution: move `[Mm]od92_*` directories to `mccli-models`.